 Unthaw at Soothing Hot Springs Resorts

 As the city is in the middle of the mountains, an escape from the cold is appreciated.
 The city offers many hot spring onsen resorts where you can soak in a hot bath and warm the bones.
-A 20-minute bus ride from downtown, The most accessible hot spring is Asama Onsen, which hosts an illuminations display until April 14.
+A 20-minute bus ride from downtown, The most accessible hot spring is Asama Onsen, which hosts an illuminations display until mid-April.

 Further out is the hot spring resort of Shirahone, which means white bone because the water is milky white due to all the natural chemicals and minerals in the water.
 The whiteness is so dense it is hard to see your hand underwater.
 Not all baths at Shirahone are unisex.